apache/trafficcontrol/docs/source/overview/delivery_services.rst

 Active
 ------
 Whether or not this Delivery Service is active on the CDN and can be served.
-When a Delivery Service is not "active", Traffic Router will not be made aware of its existence - i.e. it will not appear in CDN :term:`Snapshot`\ s.
+When a Delivery Service is not "active", Traffic Router will not be made aware of its existence - i.e. it will not appear in CDN :term:`Snapshots`.
 Setting a Delivery Service to be "active" (or "inactive") will require that a new :term:`Snapshot` be taken.

 Anonymous Blocking
 ------------------